 - Intern hours at CDRS are to be documented in their system.

-- 1 hour of supervision a week required with MSW or (university approved equivalent, i.e., LPC) supervisor.
+- One hour of supervision a week required with MSW or (university approved equivalent, i.e., LPC) supervisor.

 - Value and respond to the individual and specific interests of the crime victims we serve.